serban-petrescu/training-spring-feedback/README.md

  - Local [Cloud Foundry CLI](https://github.com/cloudfoundry/cli/releases) installation.

 ## Walkthrough
-You can find the walthrough the training [here](https://serban-petrescu.github.io/training-spring-feedback/index.html).
+You can find the presentation and walkthrough for the training [on GitHub Pages here](https://serban-petrescu.github.io/training-spring-feedback/index.html).